mitsuba-renderer/drjit/docs/what.rst

 However, this device program is still incomplete.
 Continuing execution in Python appends further instructions to the body of the parallel loop.
-The next line of the original program was
+The next line of the original Python program was

 .. code-block:: python

    b = dr.sin(a**2)

-Since the we never end up accessing ``a`` explicitly, Dr.Jit generates a more efficient program that avoids storing this intermediate variable altogether:
+Since the we never end up accessing ``a`` explicitly, Dr.Jit generates a more efficient device program that avoids storing this intermediate variable altogether:

 .. code-block:: python